alumina-lang/alumina/docs/lang_guide.md

 println!("You are at {}", Point3D { x: 1, y: 2, z: 3 }); // "You are at (1, 2, 3)"
 ```

 `{}` is the only placeholder that is supported.
-The standar way to customize the display of an argument is with wrapper/adapter types, for example to format the number as hexadecimal:
+The standard way to customize the display of an argument is with wrapper/adapter types, for example to format the number as hexadecimal:

 ```rust
 use std::fmt::hex;